sinelaw/xml-to-json/README.md

 Use the `--help` option to see a full list of options.

-## Performance
+## Performance of "classic" xml-to-json

+The "classic" xml-to-json cannot operate on large files.
+However, it is fast when operating on multiple small files.
 For large XML files, the speed on a core-i5 machine is about 2MB of xml / sec, with a 100MB XML file resulting in a 56MB json output.
 It took about 10 minutes to process 1GB of xml data.
 The main performance limit is memory - only one single-threaded process was running since every single large file (tens of megabytes) consumes a lot of memory - about 50 times the size of the file.

 A few simple tests have shown this to be at least twice as fast as [jsonml's xlst-based converter](http://www.jsonml.org/xml/) (however, the outputs are not similar, as stated above).